Let’s face it, saving money is hard work.

 Once you know your “why”, keep that goal in front of you.
 Spend some time actually visualizing your life once you’ve succeeded at that goal.
 How will achieving this goal change your life?

 When your efforts to say money gets tough, and it will, it is so important to have a clear visual picture in your mind of your “why”.
-You want to clearly see the wonderful benefits your are going to receive from achieving this goal.
-How is your life going to look different and be better.
+You want to clearly see the wonderful benefits you are going to receive from achieving this goal.
+How is your life going to look different and be better?